3 DAYS FROM $999

 Watch the sun rise during breakfast as the ship arrives in Nha Trang, then take your pick of two wonderful tours: Spend the day in the countryside learning about the culture from locals, or opt for a more relaxing alternative enjoying the picturesque beaches for which Nha Trang is renowned.

-Cultural Discovery: Travel beyond the beautiful beaches of Nha Trang, and get a true slice of Vietnamese life.
-It begins at Po Nagar Cham Tower, a beautiful Cham temple dating to 781 BC that is dedicated to the goddess of the countryside.
+Travel beyond the beautiful beaches of Nha Trang, and get a true slice of Vietnamese life.
+It begins at Po Nagar Cham Towers, a beautiful Cham temple dating to 781 BC that is dedicated to the goddess of the countryside.
 From here you’ll walk along a tiny alley to a dock where you’ll begin a river cruise aboard a small boat.
 Drift through peaceful scenes of sleepy villages nestled under coconut shade, wooden bridges, and uniformed children walking to school.
 You’ll disembark at a village market, and get an eyeful of the colorful fruits, flowers, clothing and household implements.
 Then, drive to an ancient house to share a cup of tea and seasonal fruit.
 You’ll also visit a workshop where village elders weave mats from sedge, keeping alive an age-old tradition that is fast disappearing.
 Your tour includes lunch at local restaurant.

-Unforgettable Moment: Nha Trang is famous for its sandy beaches and you’ll enjoy one of its best on this easygoing excursion.
+On the other hand, Nha Trang is famous for its sandy beaches and you’ll enjoy one of its best on this easygoing excursion.
 Ride to a private beach club where you can swim, snorkel, or snooze beneath your own shaded canopy.
 The staff will be happy to serve you cool beverages or snacks by the sea, or explore the restaurant, spa, and other beachside facilities.

 Afterward, you will arrive back mid-afternoon from the countryside or beach right in time for dinner on board as the ship sets off for Ho Chi Minh City.